 What are the most important things to know about Symfi?

 Symfi can cause serious, life-threatening side effects.
-These include a buildup ofin the blood ( ), severe problems, new or worse kidney problems, and mental health problems, and severe skin rash and allergic reactions.
+These include a buildup ofin the blood ( ), problems, new or worsening kidney problems, including kidney failure, mental health problems, and severe skin rash and allergic reactions.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis: